-Look: Instagram creator accounts help influencers make money, and the platform wants to get a slice.
-Plus, the Instagram algorithm prioritizes content from friends and family, so an Instagram creator account can be at a disadvantage in terms of organic reach.
+The thing is that Instagram creator accounts help influencers make money, and the platform wants to get a slice.
+Also, the Instagram algorithm prioritizes content from friends and family, so an Instagram creator account can be at a disadvantage in terms of organic reach.
 However, insights give you an opportunity to understand your audience better, so you can create interesting content that will keep your followers engaged over the long haul.

 So, are you ready to set up a Creator account?